stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 word processing, and has no support for programming.
 Unless you already have a preferred editor, I suggest that you install either [Atom](http://www.atom.io) or [Visual Studio Code](https://code.visualstudio.com), which are powerful graphical text editors.

-To install Atom, enter this command in a terminal window:

-    brew cask install atom

-To install Visual Studio Code, enter this command in a terminal window:

-    brew cask install visual-studio-code

 Whichever text editor you choose, remember to set the EDITOR environment variable in your *~/.bash\_profile* file, so that this editor is automatically invoked by command-line tools like your version control